 - Utilization ranges and points that apply to one person’s credit experience may not necessarily apply to a different set of experiences.
 That’s due to the “multiple score card” system, by which credit scores use different scoring factors and different weighting of the factors for different sets of credit experiences.
 Furthermore, the same set of utilization measures might not always apply in the same way to the same person, as the indicators of credit experience, such as length of credit history, number of accounts, payment history, etc., change over time.

-- Whether talking about utilization or any other set of credit scoring factors, we should never expect to see actual numbers, such as 30 percent, since this level of detail would only be meaningful when actually calculating scores, which, of course, requires much more information and analytical ability than any nonmathematician without access to credit bureau data and proprietary scoring formulas can be expected to have.
+- Don’t expect to see actual numbers.
+Whether talking about utilization or any other set of credit scoring factors, we should never expect to see actual numbers, such as 30 percent.
+This level of detail would only be meaningful when actually calculating scores.
+And, of course, such exercise would require much more information and analytical ability than any nonmathematician without access to credit bureau data and proprietary scoring formulas can be expected to have.

 The closest we can come to a rule that applies universally to utilization percentages, whether considering a single card or all cards combined, is: The lower your credit utilization is, the better – but it’s better to have something (a percentage higher than 0) than nothing.